rlguy/Blender-FLIP-Fluids/README.md

 - [Try out our free demo!
 We're sure you'll like it :)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon)
 - [Frequently Asked Questions (FAQ)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions)
 - [What is the difference between Blender's Mantaflow FLIP simulator and the FLIP Fluids addon?](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions#what-is-the-difference-between-blenders-mantaflow-fluid-simulator-and-the-flip-fluids-addon)

-Have any question?
+Have any questions?
 Do not hesitate to ask us here or at support@flipfluids.com!

 ## Getting the FLIP Fluids Addon